khudolozhkin/nash-you-track/README.md

 - [x] Add Auth with Prisma and NextAuth
 - [x] Add protected routes
 - [x] Add dark theme
-- [ ] Scheme of projects, spaces and cards
+- [ ] Scheme of spaces and dashboards
+- [ ] API for work with spaces and dashboards